-The INDISCH MUSEUM is a digital museum that focuses on Dutch-Indonesian art and culture.
+The INDISCH MUSEUM is an online museum that focuses on Dutch-Indonesian art and culture.
 With our digital museum we want to offer artists, architects, cultural historians, curators, and those who have affinity with the Dutch East Indies / Indonesia, a platform to show their objects / artworks.

 In the ARCHITECTUUR (ARCHITECTURE) section, we would like to pay attention to the buildings that have been made in India and the books that have been written about it.
 Fortunately, more and more attention is being paid to that architecture and the importance of preserving and restoring the buildings and houses of that time.
 We are very curious about new ideas about Dutch-Indonesian buildings and the influence and interest in the Netherlands for these buildings.
 Fortunately, there is also growing interest in Indonesia for this joint cultural heritage and its preservation (‘colonial built heritage’).

 An impressive example of the modern way of